FileFighter/filefighter.github.io/wiki/3_wiki.md

 ### 3.2 Usability

 We want our application to be easy to set up and easy to use.
 The user interface should be intuitive and self-explanatory.
 It should be close to different filesystem browsers you can find on operation systems.
 Setting up the application should be easy for everyone who has some experience with computers and servers.
-The installation will be done by a single shell script and require docker.
+The installation will be done by executing one single shell script.
+It will only require docker as a dependency.